 Bruce was delighted to get information on additional springs that arose in Melbourn in the moat of the old manor site at Lordship Farm and also accounts of regular flooding in the area.

 Thriplow screening of Waterlight – portrait of a chalk stream

-The Waterlight film was show again on Thursday 14th of October 2021, this time to the Thriplow Village Society.
+The Waterlight film was shown again on Thursday 14th October 2021, this time to the Thriplow Village Society.
 As the village is close to Melbourn the group were very interested in the future of local chalk streams and the local campaign by Cam Valley Forum to restore them in Cambridgeshire.

 The film received many compliments and there was an interesting discussion after the film in which they talked about the stream that used to run through the village to link to the Hoffer Brook, but is now dried up.